datakind/caseworker-scheduler/application/Installation.md

 This will run the UI on port 4200.
 If you have a web server, ensure that you redirect traffic from `/` to port 4200.
 To create a production build of the app, run `ng build --prod`.
-This will create a static `dist` folder that you can host from a webserver.
+This will create a static `dist` folder that you can host from a web server.

 # DataKind Scheduler API